signalogic/SigSRF_SDK/mediaTest_readme.md

 5) Codec compressed bitstreams are stored in files in ".cod" format, with a MIME header and with FH formatted frames (i.e. every frame includes a ToC byte).
 This format is compatible with 3GPP reference tools, for example you can take a mediaTest generated .cod file and feed it to the 3GPP decoder, and vice versa you can take a 3GPP encoder generated .cod file and feed it to the mediaTest command line.
 See examples in the "Using the 3GPP Decoder" section below.
 6) session config files (specified by the -C cmd line option), contain codec, sampling rate, bitrate, DTX, ptime, and other options.
 They may be edited.
 See the [Static Session Configuration](#user-content-staticsessionconfig) above.
 7) Transcoding in frame mode tests is not yet supported.

+<a name="hellocodec"></a>
+## hello codec

+For applications integrating a SigSRF codec, "hello codec" demonstrates the minimum source code needed to instantiate and encode/decode media with SigSRF codecs. hello_codec.c and its Makefile are located at

+    /installpath/Signalogic/apps/mediaTest/hello_codec

+where installpath is the path used when installing SigSRF software.
+For the Signalogic Docker Hub containers, this path is

+    /home/sigsrf_sk_demo/Signalogic/apps/mediaTest/hello_codec

+To make and run hello_codec, cd to the hello_codec folder and type

+  make clean
+  make all

+hello_codec accepts codec config file and debug mode flag command line options, but no input / output options.
+To process a variety of audio file and USB input output sources and combinations, the mediaTest program should be used. hello_codec first reads the codec config file to determine the codec type and any optional parameters, then generates several frames of 1 kHz sine wave tone in a buffer, then encodes and decodes that buffer frame-by-frame using the natural frame size supported by the codec.

+Here are some examples of running hello_codec

+    ./hello_codec -cx86 -C../session_config/evs_16kHz_13200bps_config
+    ./hello_codec -cx86 -C../session_config/evs_32kHz_13200bps_config -d0x80000000
+    ./hello_codec -cx86 -C../session_config/amr_packet_test_config_AMR-12.2kbps-20ms_bw
+    ./hello_codec -cx86 -C../session_config/amrwb_packet_test_config_AMRWB-23.85kbps-20ms_bw

+Upon completion, hello_codec saves output in the file codec_output_test.wav.

 <a name="pktlib"></a>
 # pktlib